octabytes/octabytes.github.io/content/fully-managed-open-source-services/applications/others/kimai.md

 ---
 draft: false
-title: Kimai
+title: Kimai fully managed open source service | OctaByte.io

+meta:
+  cover: /images/applications/others/kimai/screenshot-1.jpg
+  description: Kimai is a free, open-source, web-based time-tracking application for freelancers, agencies, and organizations.
+Track time, generate invoices, and manage projects effortlessly with its multi-user, multi-team features.
+  keywords: Kimai, time tracking, invoicing, multi-user time tracking, open-source time tracking, freelancers, agency time tracking, project management, SSO integration, invoicing tool, time tracking software
+  breadcrumb:
+    - name: Home
+      url: /
+    - name: Fully managed Open-Source Services
+      url: /fully-managed-open-source-services
+    - name: Applications
+      url: /fully-managed-open-source-services/applications
+    - name: Others
+      url: /fully-managed-open-source-services/applications/others
+    - name: Kimai
+      url: /fully-managed-open-source-services/applications/others/kimai

 content:
   id: kimai
   name: Kimai
   logo: /images/applications/others/kimai/logo.png
   website: https://www.kimai.org/
   iframe_website: /website/applications/others/kimai
-  dashboardImage: /images/applications/others/kimai/screenshot-1.jpg
-  short_description: Kimai is a free, open-source, online time-tracking software designed for small businesses and freelancers.
-  description: "Kimai v2 is a web-based multiuser time-tracking application.
-Free for everyone: freelancers, agencies, companies, organizations - all can track their times, generate invoices and more."
+  description: "Kimai v2 is a powerful, web-based time-tracking tool designed to meet the needs of freelancers, agencies, and organizations of all sizes.
+This free and open-source application allows users to track their time, generate invoices, and manage activities seamlessly.
+Whether you're a small team or a large organization, Kimai supports an unlimited number of users and roles, ensuring that your team’s time is tracked accurately and efficiently.

+With its user-friendly interface and flexible features, Kimai allows you to create detailed invoices, manage projects, and keep track of activities across different teams.
+It’s available in multiple languages and can integrate with existing identity providers for easy user management, making it perfect for businesses of all types."
   features:
-    - title: Multi-user & multi-team
+    - title: Multi-user & Multi-team Support
-      description: "Kimai can be used by as many users as you want: each installation supports unlimited users with different roles.
-Teams can be created to group your users into logical groups like departments or project-related peer groups.
-Customers and projects can be assigned to those teams, limiting visibility and access for other users."
+      description: "Kimai supports unlimited users and roles, making it perfect for teams of any size.
+Users can be grouped into teams for better organization, and projects can be assigned to specific teams to control visibility and access."
-    - title: Invoicing & activities
+    - title: Invoicing & Activity Management
-      description: Kimai provides various templates, a calculator and an invoice number generator.
-You can add your own templates, in the file formats XLSX, ODS, CSV, DOCX.
-Activities (or tasks) are used to assign the unit of work to timesheet entries.
-You can manage activities for each project with order number, budget and visibility (for archiving).
-Activities can also be global.
-No more duplications are necessary if your projects share the same working unit.
+      description: "Kimai simplifies invoicing with customizable templates and a built-in invoice generator.
+Activities (or tasks) are linked to time entries and can be managed per project, reducing duplication and improving efficiency."
-    - title: Multi-language
+    - title: Multi-language Support
-      description: Kimai allows you to manage projects for each customer with order number, budget and visibility (for archiving).
-It can be localized to any language and has already been translated into around thirty languages.
+      description: "Kimai is highly localized, offering support in over 30 languages.
+This makes it a great choice for global teams and organizations looking to manage their time-tracking in their preferred language."
-    - title: SAML & LDAP
+    - title: SAML & LDAP Authentication
-      description: "You log  in and register users via SAML (single sign-on – SSO) and reuse your existing identity provider, like Google Workspace or Azure Active Directory.
-You connect your company's directory server (LDAP or Active Directory) to Kimai and use your existing authentication infrastructure."
+      description: "Log in securely using SAML single sign-on (SSO) and integrate with existing identity providers like Google Workspace or Azure Active Directory.
+LDAP and Active Directory integration ensure seamless user authentication and management."
+    - title: Customizable Templates
+      description: "Create and upload custom invoice templates in formats like XLSX, ODS, CSV, and DOCX.
+Kimai allows you to tailor invoices to match your business needs, making the invoicing process even easier."
+    - title: Flexible Project Management
+      description: "Kimai lets you manage projects by order number, budget, and visibility.
+Whether for client work or internal projects, you can assign tasks, track progress, and ensure efficient project completion."
   screenshots:
     - /images/applications/others/kimai/screenshot-1.jpg
     - /images/applications/others/kimai/screenshot-2.jpg